 JOBS

-We do that kind of different every year, and have rewards for the “group” (made up of grandkids) who help the most:
+We do jobs kind of different every year depending on who is the “reunion chair,” but usually we have rewards for the “group” (made up of grandkids) who help the most:

 There are all kinds of details about what we’ve done each year.
 My mom has a tough time sitting down and enjoying conversations.
 So I loved one year when my brother, as the reunion chair, brought a pair of handcuffs to keep my mom sitting down while the rest of us worked.